rehierl/node-tree-outliner/1-3-0-sequences/0-0-sequences.md

 <!-- ======================================================================= -->
 # Sequences

-* See "mathematics" for the core concept of sequences.
+* see "mathematics" for the core concept of sequences.
-* See "topology" for "every sequence is a net".
+* see "topology" for "every sequence is a net".

 Note that, in the course of this discussion, the focus will be on "linear orders of nodes" which result from some tree traversal.